geraint0923/ucore_plus/README_Ashmem.md

 1. What is ashmem?
-ASHMEM means Anonymous Share Memory, which is implemented in Android to manage share memory in the kernel more effient.
+ASHMEM means Anonymous Share Memory, which is implemented in Android to manage share memory in the kernel more efficiently.
 In omap kernel provided by Google Inc., the implementation of ashmem is located in: include/linux/ashmem.h kernel/mm/ashmem.c